 A CEO reputation management campaign involves actively monitoring the Internet and social media and proactively creating positive content so that the negative content is buried.
 A good campaign also includes helping the community.

 Information can exist on the Internet in various places, including Websites such as Glassdoor, business periodical sites, and Websites and social media of other people or companies.
-CEOs should be proactive by monitoring content once a week or hire a firm to do so for them.
-If
+CEOs should be proactive by monitoring content once a week or hiring a firm to do so for them.

 Search engines also highly rank social media content, so when people search for a CEO by name, these messages will appear on the first page.
 Positive messages on social media can help replace negative messages on the first few pages.